puppetlabs-toy-chest/wash/website/content/docs/_index.md

 - EC2 and S3
 - uses `AWS_SHARED_CREDENTIALS_FILE` environment variable or `$HOME/.aws/credentials` and `AWS_CONFIG_FILE` environment variable or `$HOME/.aws/config` to find profiles and configure the SDK.
 - IAM roles are supported when configured as described here.
 Note that currently region will also need to be specified with the profile.
-- if using MFA, wash will prompt for it on standard input.
+- if using MFA, Wash will prompt for it on standard input.
 Credentials are valid for 1 hour.
-They are cached under `wash/aws-credentials` in your user cache directory so they can be re-used across server restarts. wash may have to re-prompt for a new MFA token in response to navigating the wash environment to authorize a new session.
+They are cached under `wash/aws-credentials` in your user cache directory so they can be re-used across server restarts.
+Wash may have to re-prompt for a new MFA token in response to navigating the Wash environment to authorize a new session.
 - supports streaming, and remote command execution via ssh
 - supports full metadata for S3 content